Easy Meal Planning Tips

 If you don’t plan, you plan to fail *insert eye roll* cheesy I know, but it’s so true - especially on a Whole30.
 One of the things I love about making a meal plan is that it helps avoid decision fatigue during the week.
 You know, that panic feeling you have when you open the fridge when you're starving and don't know where to start?
 The Whole30 can feel restrictive if you don’t have a plan, but if you know you’re making lettuce wraps Tuesday and a frittata Thursday, it can really make things easier and give you something to look forward to!

-I try not too be too rigid in my plan so I can adjust as needed if something comes up, but planning before you go grocery shopping is KEY.
+I try not too be too rigid in what I plan to eat daily so I can adjust as needed if something comes up, but coming up with meal ideas before you go grocery shopping is KEY.
 It takes me around 30 mins per week to create a meal plan following the tips below, and if you get groceries delivered you can be under an hour to feeling ready to face the week.

 This is how I create my weekly meal plan:

 Pull up my calendar and add up roughly how many meals I need to plan (and what types).
 Do I have any early mornings or late afternoons that need something quick and convenient?
 Any plans with friends, dinners or lunches that I'll be eating out?
 I usually need 2-3 breakfasts, 3 lunches, and 3-4 dinners (taking into account lots of leftovers).

 Check the forecast!
 Weather can really help guide my choices - if it’s raining I’ll plan for a soup or chili, if it’s hot I’ll gravitate towards salads and wraps.

 Take a quick glance in the fridge to see what ingredients I have left from the week before.
 I’m all about reducing food waste (and saving $) and what I have is often a starting point for inspiration.